PageBot/PageBotNano/PageBotNano-025-SmallTools/README.md

 * Check unicode (no doubles, relevant glyphs have unicode)
 * Automatic export of feature source
 * Export Python source for groups and kerning
+* OT-features and glyph replacement (exporting to Python source)
 * ...

 ## Other example exercises